mychan24/restinginpca/notes/JustificationOfSteps.md

 		This step equalizes the contribution of each edge of each subject; however, when each column has a sum of squares of 1, the sub-table with more columns will have a larger sum of squares.
 This might result in the person with more edges dominating the first component.

+		We are analyzing data with the same unit, so this step by boost the noise.

 6. MFA-normalize sub-tables by subjects:

 	+ How--